ajpinedam/maui-wiki/Roadmap.md

 ## **.NET 7 (Q2 - Q4 2022)**

 Once .NET MAUI GA ships with .NET 6 and Visual Studio 2022, the focus will shift to .NET 7 tasks as summarized on [themesof.net](https://themesof.net/).
-We will rejoin the in-progress previews releases of .NET 7 and sync up our GA schedule with the .NET 7 GA release later in the year.
+We will rejoin the in-progress preview releases of .NET 7 and sync up our GA schedule with the .NET 7 GA release later in the year.